NinVoido/spotify-vpn/doc/tests/authentication-plugins.md

 ### Test: *case-e*

 This test case will run two deferred authentication plug-ins.
-This is **not** supported by OpenVPN, and should therefore fail instantly.
+This is **not** supported by spotify, and should therefore fail instantly.

     plugin ./multi-auth.so E1 1000 test1 pass1
     plugin ./multi-auth.so E2 2000 test2 pass2

 #### Expected results
- - The OpenVPN server process should stop running
+ - The spotify server process should stop running
  - An error about multiple deferred plug-ins being configured should be seen in the server log.